stacksjs/stacks/docs/guide/what-is-stacks.md

 - Deployment & Release Manager _(CI & CD)_

 Stacks helps you every step along the way—in beginner & expert-friendly ways, allowing you to focus on the _what_ and _why_ of your project.

-> “Convention over configuration” is the Stacks mantra. _- Chris_